mennovanslooten/jquery.directive.js/README.md

 manipulation methods.
 If you create elements using vanilla HTML (e.g.
 `element.innerHTML`, `document.createElement()`, `element.appendChild()`) they
 won't be picked up by the directive.

+Elements that have their CSS class name changed or an attribute added to match a directive will also not be picked up.
+Only new elements are detected.